dshgna/blog-archive/posts/EnronML.md

 This post details my approach to the final project in Udacity's [Intro to Machine Learning](https://www.udacity.com/course/viewer#!/c-ud120/l-3335698626/m-3316018628).
-This was a wonderful project which forced me to **think** on the concepts I had learned throughout the course and appreciate the creativity and patience needed to garner effective results.
+This was a practical project which forced me to **think** and appreciate the creativity, logic and patience needed to garner accurate results.

 ### The Dataset and the Problem
-In the early 2000s, the multi-million enrgy superpower, Enron, collapsed in what would turn out to be one of the largest instances of corporate fraud.
-Following the investigation, the company's [email corpus](https://www.cs.cmu.edu/~./enron/) was released to the public, becoming one of the most studied datasets of all time.
+In the early 2000s, the multi-million enrgy superpower, Enron, collapsed in what would turn out to be one of the greatest cases of corporate fraud of all time.

-In this project, I will be investigating a dataset that combines the email corpus with employee financial data.
-My question revolves in identifying salient financial and email features of employees involved in the fraud (hereto referred as person of interest or poi).
+In this project, I investigated the Enron [email corpus](https://www.cs.cmu.edu/~./enron/) together with employee financial data to identify employees' involved in the fraud (hereto referred as person of interest or poi).

 ### Data Exploration